Here’s why D.C. was excluded from a FEMA vaccine program: It’s for big states

 “We worked with states in reverse order of population.
 So the District of Columbia, while on a per-population basis has high social vulnerability, it didn’t have the population numbers of Los Angeles within California or Arlington within Texas,” Fenton said.

-Arlington, a Dallas suburb that received a FEMA site, has a population of under 400,000 residents, compared to more than 700,000 in the District.
+Arlington, a Dallas suburb that received a FEMA site, has a population of under 400,000 residents, compared with more than 700,000 in the District.
 Other cities with sites up and running include Atlanta, Chicago, Detroit, Philadelphia and Greensboro, N.C.

 A D.C. health department leader caused concern among some city lawmakers on Wednesday when he said the local government did not want such a FEMA site in the District.